Aliases for POLQ Gene

 GeneCards Summary for POLQ Gene

-POLQ (Polymerase (DNA Directed), Theta) is a Protein Coding gene.
-Among its related pathways are DNA Damage and Chks in Checkpoint Regulation.
-GO annotations related to this gene include nucleic acid binding and damaged DNA binding.
-An important paralog of this gene is SNRNP200.
+POLQ (DNA Polymerase Theta) is a Protein Coding gene.
+Among its related pathways are DNA Double-Strand Break Repair and Chks in Checkpoint Regulation.
+Gene Ontology (GO) annotations related to this gene include nucleic acid binding and damaged DNA binding.
+An important paralog of this gene is HELQ.